 SMEs and startups have it tough.
 A sluggish economy, closer regulatory oversight, and acute talent shortage have made it rather challenging for smaller businesses to remain competitive.
-In order to succeed in such an environment, organizations need the right leadership and expertise to achieve their goals.
+To succeed in such an environment, organizations need the right leadership and expertise to achieve their goals.
 However, good leaders don’t come cheap.

 Especially when you’re operating under pressure from all quarters – investors breathing down your neck, retreating demand, and limited leadership experience across key business functions.
 So, what can you do?

-The answer is simple – hire high level, on-demand executives.
-Virtual CXOs (vCXO) or part-time CXOs can be a valuable addition to an organization’s leadership team that need seasoned executives but cannot afford them.
+The answer is simple – hire high-level, on-demand executives.
+Virtual CXOs (vCXO) or part-time CXOs can be a valuable addition to an organization’s leadership team that needs seasoned executives but cannot afford them.
 Specialized firms and business consultancies offer CXO services to help businesses acquire high-level functional expertise to manage and implement growth.

 What are CXO Services?